MicrosoftDocs/xamarin-docs/docs/android/wear/deploy-test/index.md

 ---
-title: "Deployment and Testing"
+title: "Testing, Optimizing, and Deploying Wear OS Apps"
-description: "How to test your Wear app on an Android device (or emulator) and prepare it for deployment." ms.prod: xamarin ms.assetid: 3D8E5A97-F719-4E8C-B777-108DFF20C91F ms.technology: xamarin-android
+description: "How to test your Wear OS app on an Android device (or emulator) and prepare it for deployment." ms.prod: xamarin ms.assetid: 3D8E5A97-F719-4E8C-B777-108DFF20C91F ms.technology: xamarin-android
 author: mgmclemore
 ms.author: mamcle
-ms.date: 12/19/2017
+ms.date: 04/25/2018
 ---

 # Deployment and Testing